matt12171/nc-news/README.md

 # Northcoders News API

-In order to connect to either database, use the below environment variables
+In order to connect to either database, follow instructions below

+Create .env.development file in BE_NC_NEWS and add
 - PGDATABASE=nc_news

+Create .env.test file in BE_NC_NEWS and add
 - PGDATABASE=nc_news_test